 Conduct Experiments

 If possible, conduct simple experiments to investigate vacuole function.
-For example, you can observe the effects of different solutions on plant cell turgor by placing plant tissues in hypertonic and hypotonic solutions.
+As an example, you can observe the effects of different solutions on plant cell turgor by placing plant tissues in hypertonic and hypotonic solutions.
 This type of hands-on experimentation can provide valuable insights into the role of vacuoles in maintaining cell homeostasis.

 FAQ